Do you make this mistake on slow days?

 Another way of saying it is that you “force” trades because you’re “trading”.

 After all, you’re at your computer.
 You’re there to trade.
 So, what do you do?
-You trade…even if you don’t have an edge.
+You trade…even if you don’t have an edge, even if it´s a slow day.
 You trade because you’re there

 I think there are a few reasons.